 A performance audit differs from a financial or compliance audit in several ways.
 A financial audit is a regular, more standardized, often annual, verification of information.
 It is more usually carried out as an individually tailored project and is less apt for standardization (Pollitt et al., 1999).
-A performance audit is also distinct from monitoring and ordinary performance measurement, as these latter activities are performed as part of management processes while a performance audits are, moreover, distinct from private audits, as operative, management and quality audits, as these are internalized forms of corporate control, whereas performance audits are performance audits are conducted on behalf, and in the interest of, the public (accountability), and not only on behalf of the owners, company management, or for the government (Johnsen et al., 2001).
+A performance audit is also distinct from monitoring and ordinary performance measurement, as these latter activities are performed as part of management processes while a performance audit is external and independent of management.
+Public performance audits are, moreover, distinct from private audits, as operative, management and quality audits, as these are internalized forms of corporate control, whereas performance audits are part of the public sector organisations' external control systems.
+Performance audits are conducted on behalf, and in the interest of, the public (accountability), and not only on behalf of the owners, company management, or for the government (Johnsen et al., 2001).